Rangers: Fans 'welcome' Craig Mather's exit as chief executive

 "The fans were unhappy at the way the club was going and the financial performance," said Roberton.

 "And they weren't convinced the current board, including Craig Mather, were the right people to take the club forward."

 Rangers were forced to delay their AGM because they had failed to include on the agenda a request by shareholders for the election of four new board members.

 And the departure of Mather, who had been in charge for six months, along with non-executive director Bryan Smart, was announced to the stock exchange.

 "In light of the court judgement, he has clearly made a serious error of judgement as far as the AGM notices go and his position, I would say, was untenable and he's fallen on his own sword," Roberton suggested to BBC Scotland.

-The association general secretary thought that change was needed in light of a loss of £14m reported for the last financial year.
+The association general secretary thought that change was needed in light of

 "It had to happen because clearly things did not appear to be going very well financially at the club judging from the accounts that have just been raised and everyone believed that change was needed," said Roberton.